shubhamv108/object-oriented-design-patterns/README.md

         - like inheritance

+## SOLID
+- conventions
+- create maintainable, extensible, flexible s/w
+- SOLID principle provides/helps
+  - Testing
+  - Modularity
+  - Coupling
+### Single Responsibility Principle
+- A class should have only one reason/responsibility to change.
+- class adheres to SRP
+  - Identify responsibility
+  - Separation of concerns
+- Scenarios that violate SRP
+    - God class
+      - split into smaller classes handling single reposibility
+### Open-Closed Principle
+- A class should be open for extension but closed for modification
+### Liskov-substitution
+- Base/Derieved class pointer should be interchangeable
+- object of super class should be easily replecable with object of subclass
+- subclass should preserve behavior of superclass
+- requires
+  - Behavorieal Presentation
+### Interface seggregation
+- A class should not "forced to" implement interfaces or implement interface methods which it does not require
+- remove/avoid unnecessary dependencies
+- flexibility/dependencies
+- What should not do
+  - Avoid bloating
+### Dependency Inversion
+- Use interface/abstract class for dependency rather concrete implementation
+- loose coupling
+- Flexible, easier to test, maintable

+##### Inversion of control
+-

 ## Design Patterns
     - Typical solutions to commonly occurring problems in software design.
     - Blueprints that can be used to customize to solve a particular design problem in your code.